 Our New Television Series!

-Hello to all our terrific Vintage Home Charm Television and Magazine followers and viewers!
+Hello to all our terrific Vintage Home Television and Magazine followers and viewers!
 We have a big announcement!
-We have just completed our trailer (see below) for the new television series “Vintage Home Charm.”
+We have just completed our trailer (see below) for the new television series “Vintage Home.”
 The show will follow every aspect of the restoration process for our three project houses when it airs next fall/winter.
-In the meantime, we will be bringing you shorts which will be a prequel to the full episodes, coming this fall 2019.
+In the meantime, we will be bringing you shorts which will be a prequel to the full 30-minute episodes, starting this fall of 2019.

 We would love to hear from you!
 Email Us Today